Marlowe Middle School

 instruction from five core teachers and one special education teacher.
 They

-also have an advisory period with one of their core teachers, and the
+also have an advisory period with one of our certified staff members, and the

 option to take band and/or